-As stated by Wikipedia, the concept of an e-reader emerged first in 1930 and invented in 1971 by American writer Michael S. Hart, the founder of Project Gutenberg (oldest digital library).
+As stated by Wikipedia, the concept of an e-reader emerged first in 1930 and was invented in 1971 by American writer Michael S. Hart, the founder of Project Gutenberg (oldest digital library).
 The first e-reader was “The Rocket eBook,” introduced around 1998, that used an LCD screen and stored up to ten e-books.

 The Rocket eBook, the first commercial e-reader, could not gain enough public acceptance.
 In 2006, Sony came up with Sony Reader, followed by Amazon Kindle.
 In 2010 Amazon online bookseller reported e-books sales outnumbered sales of hardcover books, and by 2011 it surpassed its paperback sales in the U.S.